 When a user chooses to “Sign in with Blockstack” on your DApp, the

 redirectToSignIn() method sends the user to the Blockstack authenticator.
 The browser responds with an authentication token and an app private key.

 The app private key is application-specific.
 It is generated from the user’s identity address private key using the

 appDomain as input.
 This key is deterministic, meaning that for a given Blockstack ID and domain name, the same private key is generated each time.
-The app private key is securely shared with the app on each authentication and encrypted by the Blockstack Browser.
+The app private key is securely shared with the app on each authentication and encrypted by the Blockstack authenticator.
 The key serves three functions, it: